Bhuvanagiri, Tamil Nadu

 Bhuvanagiri is a Taluka in the Cuddalore district of the Indian state of Tamil Nadu.
 It is the birthplace of a South Indian saint, Sri Raghavendra Swami and is close to Maruthur, the birthplace of Saint Ramalinga Adigalar.

 The word Bhuvanagiri is a combination of Bhuvanam (meaning World) and Giri (meaning Mountain).
 Hence, the name Bhuvanagiri means "The place with a mountain."

 Geography

 Bhuvanagiri is located at 11.47°N 79.63°E. It has an average elevation of 11 meters (36 feet).
 It is located seven kilometres (4.35 miles) away from the temple town, Chidambaram.

-The River Vellaru (a tributary of River Cauvery) is the main source of water for irrigation and other purposes.
+The River Vellar is the main source of water for irrigation and other purposes.